 From delivering winning doses of inspiration to transforming rookies into all-stars, coaches are a key component of any winning team — and not just in sports.
 In the world of business-to-business sales, coaches are just as essential to ensuring reps have the skills they need to close deals with confidence.

-In this guide, we’ve teamed up with leading sales training and service providers Sandler Training, Challenger, and Corporate Visions to share everything you need to build a sales coaching program with impact, including:
+In this guide, we’ve teamed up with leading sales training and service providers Sandler Training, Challenger, and Corporate Visions to share everything you need to build a sales coaching programme with impact, including:

 - What is sales coaching?